mhodgesatuh/cliprt/README.md

 - advanced format logic for: identifiers, fragments
 - destination logic for merging multiple source columns to a single destination column
 - logic for processing identifiers and detecting identity matches and merging client data
-## Version 0.2.0 - object oriented version
-- a command line interface for CLIPRT
-- classes
-- automated DED creation
-- robust DED input validation
-- robust unit testing and maximise code coverage
-## Version 0.3.0 - currently under development
-- logging feature
-- separated content_de_type from dest_de_format so that is it no longer overloaded
-## Version 1.0.0 - future
-- publish
-## Future considerations
-- GUI tools for running CLIPRT
-- GUI tools for configuring the DED
-- RESTful API for offering CLIPRT as a service
 # References
 Since this is my first python program, the following are a subset of the links that helped me to get started.
 - https://foss.heptapod.net/openpyxl/openpyxl/-/tree/branch/3.0/openpyx